 - Numb and/or hopeless feelings

-  - Turning to drink or drugs more than usual
+- Turning to drinking or drugs more than usual

 - Non-typical angry, upset, or on-edge feelings

 - Intrusive thoughts